Mass Effect: Andromeda: Patches

+Marketing and release

-Marketing and releaseMass Effect: Andromeda was announced on June 15, 2015 at Electronic Entertainment Expo 2015.
+Mass Effect: Andromeda was announced on June 15, 2015 at Electronic Entertainment Expo 2015.
 The game was marketed with a wide variety of video content, including teasers, gameplay reveals at various awards shows and conferences, cinematic trailers, and an instructional gameplay series.
 It was also promoted with a set of action figures by toy company Funko, which consisted of Peebee, Liam Kosta, Jaal, Sara Ryder, and Archon.
 One aspect of BioWare's marketing strategy was to avoid discussing certain plot points or making too many promises ahead of time, a plan which helped the company avoid disappointing players if they needed to cut content from the game.

 Leading to the release of Mass Effect: Andromeda, BioWare set up a promotional website whereby players could participate in a mock training program for the Andromeda Initiative, which included listening to recruitment pitches, reading the history of the Mass Effect universe, or watching mission briefings.
 Briefings included an orientation video, an introduction to the Arks and Nexus, an overview of the Tempest and Nomad, and dossiers on the game's main crewmembers.
 As part of the program, BioWare also selected six fans to participate in an authentic astronaut training experience at the European Astronaut Centre.
-Originally, BioWare planned a beta that would allow players to help test the game's multiplayer mode prior to release, but it was eventually cancelled as the company felt that it was ultimately unnecessary.Mass Effect: Andromeda was originally scheduled for release in late 2016, but its official release date was eventually moved to March 21, 2017 in North America and March 23 in Europe, Australia and New Zealand.
+Originally, BioWare planned a beta that would allow players to help test the game's multiplayer mode prior to release, but it was eventually cancelled as the company felt that it was ultimately unnecessary.

+Mass Effect: Andromeda was originally scheduled for release in late 2016, but its official release date was eventually moved to March 21, 2017 in North America and March 23 in Europe, Australia and New Zealand.
 In addition to the standard version of the game, players could also purchase a Deluxe Edition and Super Deluxe Edition, which included in-game single and multiplayer bonuses, as well as a free soundtrack download.
 For a short time, players could also order two versions of a Collector's Edition, one of which included a model of the in-game vehicle, the Nomad, while the second version included a remote-control Nomad.
 However, both versions of the Collector's Edition did not include the game or any other in-game bonuses.

 A week prior to Mass Effect: Andromeda's official release, BioWare made the first ten hours of the game available to players as part of EA Access and Origin Access.
 The game's facial animations immediately became a topic of controversy, with players posting clips, images, and memes online that poked fun at its character movements.
-One group of players took their complaints a step further, incorrectly identifying a former EA employee as a lead developer (based on elements of their Twitter and Facebook bios that were subsequently deleted) and verbally abusing her on Twitter.
+One group of players took their complaints a step further; due to certain elements of their Twitter and Facebook bios that they subsequently removed, a former EA employee was incorrectly identified as a lead developer and was abused on Twitter.
 In response to the incident, BioWare released an official statement, saying, "We respect the opinions of our players and community ...
 But attacking individuals, regardless of their involvement in the project, is never acceptable."